Domestic Letter Rate: 2¢ per oz.

 As with the Air Mail stamp, this stamp merely reflects a change in the printing process for economic reasons, from flat plate to rotary press, with the concomitant change in perforation, from perf 11 to perf 11 x 10½.
 See the Special Delivery stamp of 1925 for comparison.
 The rotary stamp can be distinguished from its flat plate counterpart by color, the rotary stamp is a lighter shade of orange.

 First Day sales were in Washington, D.C., although covers from Easton, Pennsylvania and possibly other cities pre-dating the First Day sales exist.
-Scott lists covers from Easton dated August 6, 1931 as First Day Covers, although it could be argued that these covers would more appropriately be considered EKCs, earliest known covers.
+Number lists covers from Easton dated August 6, 1931 as First Day Covers, although it could be argued that these covers would more appropriately be considered EKCs, earliest known covers.
 The entire issue is somewhat muddled by the fact that the Post Office did not consider these rotary printings to be new issues.

 The following postage stamp varieties were first issued by the U.S. in 1931